 Local council-issued Penalty Charge Notices and police or DVLA-issued Fixed Penalty Notices can be appealed, but the process for each is different.

 Fixed Penalty Notices can only be appealed through the courts, potentially leading to high costs if you lose

 A Penalty Charge Notice can be challenged by contacting the council that issued the fine.
 More than half of the fines contested are ripped up, but if you lose you could see your fine rise by up to 50%

 Citizens Advice advises drivers to not pay the fine if they are intending to appeal, as payments are seen as an admission of guilt

 Although ignorance of the rules on pavement parking is never considered viable grounds for challenging a fine, drivers can consider an appeal if any other the following apply:

-the widespread ban on pavement parking in London may be extended to the rest of England if the findings of a March 20202 House of Commons Transport Select Committee report on the issue gets the green light and progress to become law
+The widespread ban on pavement parking in London may be extended to the rest of England if the findings of a March 2020 House of Commons Transport Select Committee report on the issue gets the green light and progress to become law

 Despite the proposed and possible changes to the law on parking on pavements, narrow roads and a rising population of vehicle drivers means a total or widespread ban on pavement parking is unlikely, to ensure emergency and other vehicles can travel at will.